Q&A ABOUT THE BERGENSTEST

 If you do not show up for other reasons, or you leave the Bergenstest without completing the test or deliver the complete answer, you have no right of review and refund.

 15. Is it possible to take the Bergenstest abroad?

 Yes.
 It is only possible to hold the written part abroad but you are however not required to sit for the exam abroad.
 You must submit an application for an exam abroad to the Folkeuniversitetet.

 Test abroad is held only twice a year, in April and September/October.

 16. Where can I take Bergenstesten abroad?

 The Bergenstest abroad is held at an approved Norwegian station eg. an embassy, consulate or the Norwegian Church Abroad (Sjømannskirke).
 However, it is the candidate's responsibility to ask whether it is possible to have them as a test organizer and provide them with the necessary information.
 Note that the test fee is 3500 NOK.
 In addition, the candidate is responsible for charges, postage, and any other fees to the local test site.
 The deadline to apply for the Bergenstest abroad is earlier than the test in Norway and it can be found on the website of Folkeuniversitet.
 To find the specific dates press here.

 It depends where you want to take the Bergenstest.
-On the major location such as Trondheim, Bergen, Stavanger, Haugesund, Tromsø and Oslo have the exam 30.
-March and 19.
-October.
-For other locations, please have a look at Folkeuniversitetets website.
+On the major location such as Trondheim, Bergen, Stavanger, Haugesund, Tromsø, and Oslo have the exam in 16.january in 2021.
+For other locations, please have a look at the Folkeuniversitetets website.

-Good luck from the team at Bergenstest.no and Bergenstest.com
+Good luck from the team at Bergenstest.no, Bergenstest.com, and Bergenstesten.com